ebacala/pokeemerald/README.md

 * Removed the low HP sound in battle
 * Sped up the battles pace
 * Don't reset pushable boulders when moving around the map
+* No more need of the fishing rhythm game

 #### IVs/EVs